realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 title: "Python for JavaScript Developers"
 ---

-So recently I began working at a little startup in New York City called [Underdog.io](https://underdog.io), where I discovered that they had a back-end written primarily in Python, a language that I had very little previous exposure to.
+So recently I began working at a little startup in New York City by the name of [Underdog.io](https://underdog.io), where I discovered that they had a back-end written primarily in Python, a language that I had very little previous exposure to.

 While I was hired primarily for my experience with JavaScript and React, the small size of our team means that I frequently have to delve into all parts of the codebase in order to ship a feature.
-This meant that I had to get well acquainted with Python, very fast.
+So I had to get well acquainted with Python, very fast.

 Unfortunately, I had a hard time finding good resources for learning Python that